0xJasonMurray/jasonmurray.org/content/posts/2021/cml.md

 ![create admin acccount](/images/2021-02-12-14-51-29.png)

-Once the installation is complete, the console displays the IP address necessary to access the web interface:
+Once installation is complete, the console displays the IP address necessary to access the web interface:

 ![Console booted up with IP address](/images/2021-02-12-18-39-02.png)